Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Exact Kohn--Sham theory as an auxiliary density-functional construction

 This is the exact one-electron self-interaction cancellation.\cite{PerdewZunger1981,KaplanLevyPerdew2023} Its significance is both formal and practical.
-Formally, it shows that the interface quantity \(\Exc\) is already highly constrained in the simplest possible density sector.
+Formally, it shows that the interfacial quantity \(\Exc\) is already highly constrained in the simplest possible density sector.
 Practically, it explains why self-interaction errors in approximate functionals are structural failures rather than minor empirical defects.

-Global energetic bounds and local hole structure provide another family of exact constraints.
-The best known example is the Lieb--Oxford bound, which places a universal lower bound on the exchange-correlation energy.\cite{LiebOxford1981,Levy1993TightBound,OdashimaCapelle2007} In one common form,
+Global energetic bounds provide another family of exact constraints.
+The best known example is the Lieb--Oxford bound, which places a universal lower bound on the exchange-correlation energy.\cite{LiebOxford1981, Levy1993TightBound,OdashimaCapelle2007} In one common form,

 with a universal constant \(C_{\mathrm{LO}}\).
 The precise optimal value of the constant is not needed here.
-What matters for the present discussion is that the existence of such a bound shows that the exact remainder term is subject to global many-body restrictions that are independent of any specific approximation.
-Closely related are exchange-correlation hole constraints, which translate exact energetic structure into local information through normalization and sum rules.\cite{PerdewBurkeErnzerhof1996, KaplanLevyPerdew2023} Taken together, these constraints reinforce the same point: \(\Exc\) is not an arbitrary leftover, but a tightly restricted interface quantity.
+What matters for the present discussion is that the exact remainder term is subject to global many-body restrictions independent of any specific approximation.
+Closely related local structure may also be expressed through exchange-correlation hole constraints.\cite{PerdewBurkeErnzerhof1996,KaplanLevyPerdew2023}